andrew/ultimate-awesome/README.md

 - [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
 Updated weekly.
 - [Awesome-hacking-tools](https://github.com/awake1t/Awesome-hacking-tools) -  收集网上好用、实用的红蓝对抗武器。从资产扫描、泄漏扫描、信息收集、漏洞扫描、SRC批量挖掘、内网渗透、应急响应等等工具。 大部分我都用过、部分会写上自己的感想与建议，希望对你有帮助.
 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
+- [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-llm-unlearning](https://github.com/chrisliu298/awesome-llm-unlearning) - A resource repository for machine unlearning in large language models.
+- [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [awesome_computer_science](https://github.com/apeman/awesome_computer_science) - The complete syllabus of Computer Science and Engineering.
 Roadmap, Checklist for Beginners.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
-- [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Open Source Resources to encourage and help muslim developers produce more islamic apps.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [awesome-n64-development](https://github.com/command-tab/awesome-n64-development) - A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more.